Language Arts Material (Abeka Book Curriculum)

 Deep Roots is a new Apologetics and worldview Bible curriculum.
 Focused on equipping students with the tools and training to stand firm in the face of today’s cultural challenges.
 A Bible verse is learned and tested weekly.

-History and Geography (Abeka Book Curriculum)
+Health, Safety, and Manners (Abeka Book Curriculum)

 Science (Nancy Larson)